In light of recent public health concerns, the Austin Nature & Science Center remains closed. Read more here.

 The Beverly S. Sheffield Education Center, home of the Splash! exhibit, is a satellite site of the Austin Nature & Science Center located in the Zilker Park Bathhouse at 2201 Barton Springs Road, Austin, TX 78746.
 Please see map.
 Staff may be contacted at 512-974-6350.

 Summer Camps, Winter Camps, Spring Camps, and School Holiday Camps are available with registration/fees and are not available for drop in visitors.
-See the Camps and Programs webpage for details.
+See the Camps and Community Programs webpage for details.